P-oke/filterable-list/README.md

-# filterable-list
+# Filterable-list
-##### This is a simple vanilla JS project that filters through a list of items and returns the matched value.
+This is a simple vanilla JS project that filters through a list of items and returns the matched value.